rishikeshs22/Satellite-Road-Segmentation/README.md

-# 🛰️ UNet-Based Satellite Image Segmentation
+# 🛰️ UNet-Based Semantic Segmentation of Satellite Imagery for Geospatial Feature Extraction

 This project implements a UNet model using PyTorch for segmenting satellite images.
 The model is trained on paired image-mask samples and deployed using a Gradio interface via Hugging Face Spaces.